selfup/smache/README.md

 ## TODOS

-1. Expirement with Websocket support
-2. Figure out cache invalidation strategies
+1. Figure out cache invalidation strategies
-3. Wipe old data from nodes that have a new respective shard (dynamic expansion)
+1. Wipe old data from nodes that have a new respective shard (dynamic expansion)

 ## Caveats